South Coast Summer Series: Tathra

 View this post on Instagram

-Found in the former poker machine room of the Tathra Hotel, this microbrewery has an ever expanding range of beers available – perfect for a cooling off on a hot day.
+Found in the former poker machine room of the Tathra Hotel, this microbrewery offers an ever-expanding range of beers — perfect for cooling off on a hot day.
 Grab some food from the bistro and make a day of it.

 8-12 Bega Street, Tathra | humpbackbrewery.com.au